Read this ultimate guide for a step-by-step guide on how to write a plumbing quote and invoice (including how to calculate VAT).

 - Parts required to complete the job, quantities, price per unit and the total amount

-Remember, technical plumbing terms make sense to you, but customers will not share the same knowledge.
-Keep the descriptions simple, so there is no confusion on their end — if they need to ask questions or clarify details, it will delay the payment.
+Remember: Technical plumbing terms make sense to you, but customers will not share the same knowledge.
+Keep the descriptions simple, so there is no confusion on their end — ultimately, if they need to ask questions or clarify details, it will delay the payment.

-You can keep a more in-depth description of the work in your CRM (customer relationship management) system for your own record.
-CRMs document all interactions you have with your clients, including any notes your team makes about the job, so you can refer back to specific details whenever you need them.
+💡Top tip: You can keep a more in-depth description of the work in your CRM (customer relationship management) system, for your own record.
+They are a great tool for tracking all interactions you have with your clients, including any notes your team makes about the job — easily enabling you to refer back to specific details whenever you need them.

-Using a state-of-the-art field service management platform, your technicians can take photos on their mobile devices and instantly attach them to the customers’ profiles.
-As such, both you and your clients will have a complete record of what the plumbers did.
-If there are any further issues down the line, it will be much simpler to look back through the job history and resolve the problem.
+💡Top tip: Using the tech we’ve mentioned, your technicians can take photos on their mobile devices and instantly attach them to the customers’ profiles.
+This means both you and your clients will have a complete record of what the plumbers did.
+And, if there are any further issues down the line, it will be much simpler to look back through the job history and resolve the problem.

 By digitising your invoices, you not only save time on arduous administration tasks but also lower the risk of human error and thus get paid by the deadline.
 That’s a win for both your back-office team and your cash flow.

-In addition to including a due date, you must also clearly state your payment terms:
+In addition to including a due date, you must also clearly state your payment terms so things like: